Stephen Cawston

-Background

-Stephen Cawston was born 23 January 1979 in Essex and grew up in Thame Oxfordshire.
+Stephen Cawston is an artist.
+He was born 23 January 1979 in Essex and grew up in Thame Oxfordshire.

 Career

-Cawston started his working life as a carpenter, which led him starting a business in building and interior design, Cawston turned to finance as well, but is best known for his art.
+Cawston started his working life as a carpenter, which led to him starting a business in building and interior design.
+Cawston turned to finance as well, but is best known for his art.

 He was the owner of a Knightsbridge art gallery, dealing in Contemporary art.
 Here he also took on art interns to learn the business of galleries and give art lessons.
-Most of their clientele were seeking high cost fine art.
+Most of their clientele were seeking expensive, fine art.

 Cawston is also an artist and has an extensive client base, selling to CEO's, celebrities and entrepreneurs.